edgarcltop/Convexa/README.md

 create a EAS Build it should ask you to provision ... this and that and to setup to your apple account.
 Then Once this is up. you go to the following

-on successful EAS Build you shoudl now see in Apple Developer > Account > Identifiers > <project name> with com.colonystudio.convexpo > make sure to change to whatever your app name might be > press on it > Sign in With apple > Enable.
+on successful EAS Build you should now see in Apple Developer > Account > Identifiers > <project name> with com.colonystudio.convexpo > make sure to change to whatever your app name might be > press on it > Sign in With apple > Enable.

 Uncomment Apple in `packages/backend/convex/lib/betterAuth/createAuth.ts`: